 •If the live stream is already present, the edge Service Engine attaches the new client to the existing stream.
 No message is sent to the origin server and no connection is set up.

 •If the live stream is not present, CDS creates a connection to the origin server to get the stream.
 No client information is sent to the origin server.

-No per-client control connection is present between edge to origin server for live streaming.
+No per-client control connection is present between the edge Service Engine and the origin server for live streaming.

 The Flash Media Streaming Engine automatically retries a connection to an upstream Service Engine or the origin server if the upstream live-splitting connection fails.
 This failover does not require any additional retries from the client side.
 Clients see a subsecond buffering, after which video continues to play.
 This feature does not address failover when the Service Engine that is streaming to the client fails.
 The primary advantage is increased resiliency in the CDS infrastructure.
 In other words, if a Service Engine fails, the downstream Service Engine automatically tries to connect to an upstream Service Engine in the path, and if it fails to connect, then a connection to the origin server is automatically made.

 The Adobe Flash Media Encoder can publish the streams to any Adobe Flash Media Server acting as the origin server.
 Clients use the RFQDN to get the live content.
 The request from the client for "streamname" is mapped to origin_appinst_streamname internally in the CDS to differentiate between two streams with the same name in two different delivery services.